idea-lab-jpsa/india-covid-tracker/README.md

 The dashboard is currently deployed here: https://idealab.shinyapps.io/covid_update/

 ## Contact
-For any questions about the dashboard please write to mayank.bhushan@ifmr.ac.in
+For any questions about the dashboard please write to mayank.bhushan@ifmr.ac.in or all.idealsa@povertyactionlab.org